avl/arcshift/README.md

  * When values are updated, previous values should be dropped as soon as possible.
  * It should not use thread local variables.
  * It should support no_std
  * It should support Weak handles.
- * It should not have any memory overhead compared to Arc.

 Regarding the last point, any type which provides overhead-free access to T will have to keep a T alive at all time, since otherwise some sort of synchronization (which is expensive)